DouglasUrner/GDP1/units/2/the-counter-pattern/index.md

 ### Project

 For this project we will use the **Project** facility on the Code.Org web site to create an animated scene using the full GameLab IDE.
+Before you start coding, work out your scene idea(s) in your notes (be sure they are dated) - remember to include an element that uses the counter pattern.
+When you are ready to start coodoing, you cano get to the Projects section by:

+1. Go to **My Dashboard** to get there:
+   - Click on the black Code.Org logo in the upper left hand corner.
+   - Click on the pancake (there horizontal lines) logo in the uppper right hand corner, then select My Dashboard from the dropdown menu.
+2. In the menu bar at the top of the window, click on the **Projects** tab.
+3. From the projects page, select the **GameLab** IDE.

 Your goal is to code a scene in which you show off the skills that you have been developing:

 * Creating simple shapes and backgrounds.
 * Using the ```randomNumber()``` function.